 COMPOSTING FOR BEGINNERS

-YOU NEED TO KNOW THE MIXTURE: The mixture for compost is green material (kitchen leftovers like fruits and vegetable remnants or peels, and grass clippings), brown material (leaves, branches, coffee grounds, tea bags, dryer lint, egg shells etc.), water and oxygen.
+YOU NEED TO KNOW THE MIXTURE: The mixture of compost is green material (kitchen leftovers like fruits and vegetable remnants or peels, and grass clippings), brown material (leaves, branches, coffee grounds, tea bags, dryer lint, egg shells etc.), water and oxygen.
 You can start your compost by layering the materials or just mix them all together.
 You will need more brown material than green.

 IT IS IMPORTANT TO ROTATE OR MIX THE COMPOST EVERY FEW DAYS: Rotating it is a very important component of composting because it ensures that oxygen is introduced to all areas of your compost.
 The bacterium that primarily breaks down the compost is aerobic, meaning it needs oxygen.
-Rotating your compost will help accelerate the break down process.
+Rotating your compost will help accelerate the breakdown process.

 CHOOSE A CONTAINER OR AREA THAT IS EASY FOR YOU TO ACCESS: It is important for you to access your compost container or pile because you need to make sure it is moist enough.
 It needs to be moist but not overly wet if it is too dry pour some water and green materials to moisten it.
 If it is too wet add some brown materials and mix or rotate it.

-I prefer a compost pile outside, but during the cold winter months, I do not feel like running outside everytime I have something to compost.
+I prefer a compost pile outside, but during the cold winter months, I do not feel like running outside every time I have something to compost.
 Getting an indoor compost bin with a lid is a great alternative – this way you only need to venture outside once the bin is full!
 With bio-degradable compost bags you can use an existing container you already have.

-Composting is a great way to recycle materials while giving you the benefit of free, usable, nutrient rich material for your garden.
-It doesn’t require a lot and is a natural process that occurs when organic material decays, and is amazing to help your plants and flowers grow.
+Composting is a great way to recycle materials while giving you the benefit of free, usable, nutrient-rich material for your garden.
+It doesn’t require a lot and is a natural process that occurs when organic material decays and is amazing to help your plants and flowers grow.